trisulnsm/dinodoc/trisuldocs/docs/ug/ui/key_dashboard.md

 This module is split into two panels.

-1. Info on the left -\> Contains details about the key
+1. Info on the left &rarr; Contains details about the key
-2. Tools on the right -\> Drilldown tools for further investigation about key
+2. Tools on the right &rarr; Drilldown tools for further investigation about key

 ![](images/keydetails.png)